doivglser/mindevenviro-fanciful/README.md

 * from terminal: redundanz.sh to:

 Restarts Apache2, MySQL, Sendmail.
-If false, or lack of space, writes to /dev/pts/3 and to mailbox.
+If false, or on lack of space, writes to /dev/pts/3 and to mailbox.

 * from terminal: sCRYPtUPdater.sh to: